 Many of us spent much more time at home than ever before this past year.
 Spending time in the same surroundings all day every day may understandably have inspired feelings of overwhelm, exacerbated by forms of clutter we may have accumulated along the way.
 Not only can clutter make us feel defeated and out of control, but it can also negatively impact our physical and mental wellness.
-To declutter for summer, there are three major areas to tackle: our physical, digital, and psychological spaces.
+To declutter, there are three major areas to tackle: our physical, digital, and psychological spaces.

 Decluttering Physical Spaces: Why Declutter?